Amazing Glaze Food-Safe Recipes, 9780760392287

 Gabriel Kline

-Bill Collins, PhD, is a professor of chemistry at Fort Lewis College in Colorado.
-He joined the college in 2011.
+Bill Collins, PhD, a co-author of Amazing Glaze Food-Safe Recipes, is a professor of chemistry at Fort Lewis College in Colorado.
 With a background in synthetic organic and materials chemistry, his research focuses on developing and analyzing chemically durable glasses for ceramic applications, bringing a rigorous scientific approach to the testing and formulation of food-safe glazes.
 Before joining Fort Lewis, Dr. Collins was a postdoctoral fellow at MIT, studying graphene and carbon nanotube chemistry.
 He lives in Durango, Colorado.

 Returns